amplication/docs/docs/getting-started/first-service.md

 ## Next Steps

-After succesfully creating your first service.
+After successfully creating your first service.
 [Learn more](/getting-started/) about the specific details, structure, and technologies that a service consists of.

 The next steps are to add entities, roles, and permissions to your service: [Set Up Entities, Roles, and Permissions On Your Service](/entities-roles-permissions)